rancher/rke2/tests/acceptance/README.md

 - `Fixtures`
 ```
 Act:                  It acts as a provider for test fixtures
-Responsibility:       Totally independent from any other layer and should only provide
+Responsibility:       Totally independent of any other layer and should only provide
 ```

 - `Modules`